Rationality of Euler-Chow series and finite generation of Cox rings: Transcendental Euler-Chow Series

 Case (2) is a consequence of Corollary \ref{PROP203} by setting $F = \widehat{Q}$ and Proposition \ref{PROP202}, the latter showing that there are infinitely many $(-1)$-curves on the proper transform $\widehat{Q}$ of a general member of the net of quadrics.
 Case (1) follows from a similar proof as Proposition \ref{PROP202}. \end{proof}

-\begin{prop} Let $X$ be the blow up of $\PP^3$ at the base locus $\Lambda$ of a general net of quadrics in $\PP^3$ and let $\widehat{Q}$ be the proper transform of a general member of the net.
-Then
+\begin{prop} Let $X$ be the blow up of $\PP^3$ at the base locus $\Lambda$ of a very general net of quadrics in $\PP^3$ and let $\widehat{Q}$ be the proper transform of a general member of the net.
+Then the image of